addy1997/Robotics-Resources/README.md

 * MPL - Motion Planning Kit (MPK) is a C++ library and toolkit for developing single- and multi-robot motion planners.[Documentaion](http://ai.stanford.edu/~mitul/mpk/)

+* Robotics Library - The Robotics Library (RL) is a self-contained C++ library for robot kinematics, motion planning and control.
+It covers mathematics, kinematics and dynamics, hardware abstraction, motion planning, collision detection, and visualization.[Documentation](https://www.roboticslibrary.org/)

+*